 - Avoid driving when you are taking a new medication until you know how it will affect you.

-If you were injured in an accident and suspect the other driver, contact us for a free case evaluation.
+If you were injured in an accident and suspect prescription drugs impaired the other driver, contact us for a free case evaluation.
 These claims require specific evidence to prove that the drug caused the accident.
-We will work with you on a contingency-fee basis to gather this evidence and prove your case.
-You may be eligible to file a claim for medical costs, emotional distress and further damages.
+We will work with you on a contingency fee basis to gather this evidence and prove your case.
+You may be eligible to file a claim for medical costs, emotional distress, and further damages.

 to find a Morris Bart office near you.